 - decreased urination

-Side effects of amoxicillin will typically reside when you stop treatment.
+Side effects of amoxicillin will typically resolve when you stop treatment.
 However, exactly how long they last depend on the side effects.

 - Antibiotic-associated diarrhea may occur for a few hours for up to 2 months after antibiotic intake.
 Probiotic therapy may help to treat it.

-- Vaginal yeast infections typically reside after treatment with an antifungal medication, done over the course of 1 to 7 days.
+- Vaginal yeast infections typically resolve after treatment with an antifungal medication, done over the course of 1 to 7 days.

 - Sense of taste tends to return to normal when treatment is stopped.